codetunez/mock-devices/README.md

 # mock-devices v6 Beta (Desktop Edition)
 Use mock-devices to create fake/mock devices that connect to an Azure IoT Hub.
 The devices can send and receive data like a physical device would.
+The Beta brings support for Azure IoT Edge device modules.

 This is the desktop edition of mock-devices which is a cross platform (Windows or OSX) Electron app.
 To use the Docker version, visit this repo [mock-devices DE](http://github.com/codetunez/mock-devices-de)